JinchuanL/JinchuanL/README.md

-- 👋 Hi, I’m Andy and I am from :cn:, currently lived in 🇦🇺.
+Hi, this is Andy👋 comes from :cn: and currently lived in 🇦🇺

-- 👀 I’m interested in coding for something cool, photography, discovering places where I haven't been before, love music, movies, and games...
-I do enjoy my life.
+Always fancy coding for something really cool.
+Enjoying photography, discovering places I haven't visited, music, movies, and games...
+I do enjoy my life now.

-- 🌱 I’m currently worked as a freelance developer.
+Currently worked as a freelance developer, if you have some really cool projects, do not hesitate contact me

-- 💞️ I’m looking to find a job in my professional area where I can contribute my skills.
+Also I’m looking for a position where I can contribute my skills.

-- 📫 How to reach me --> check my personal blog😊
+How to reach me?

+Check my personal blog😊

 And